 Lastly, the login form rule lets you choose whether to hide or display a login form to a non-gold member who tries to access a gold membership content page.

 When you choose the hide feature, the non-gold member won’t be able to see a login form.
 Instead, the member will see an unauthorized message prompt to subscribe to the gold membership plan before being granted complete access.

 You’ve now seen how to create rules to protect your content in MemberPress and are now familiar with the many types of rules you have available to build your membership site.

 If you have created your membership site with MemberPress and already started giving out free online courses, you can begin the next phase as you set up all the necessary rules to protect your content and start making money by offering premium online courses today.

 Also, don’t forget to set up reminders to automate the emails sent to your subscribers.

-Peradventure you are still contemplating on whether to use MemberPress to create your membership site or not;
+Peradventure you are still contemplating whether to use MemberPress to create your membership site or not;

 Popular membership sites use MemberPress to build their online course platforms because of its rich and easy-to-use features.
 You stand a lot to gain with MemberPress.
-You too can become the next Udemy or Coursera and others over time.
+You too can become the next Udemy or Coursera and others in no time.
 Take action today!